It's a good idea to get a head start on money matters.

 Ah, the early teenage years.
 A time of change.
 New interests, new skills, maybe even a new part-time job.
 Judging from the disorderly state of their bedrooms, you might be skeptical, but many young people are mature enough to take the next step financially.

 - At Clearview, we allow young people to open their own checking accounts at age 13.
 Our Basic Checking comes with no minimum balance requirements or fees to worry about.
-But it does include a free debit card that will let you teen buy things on their own instead of constantly hitting you up for cash.
+But it does include a free debit card that will let your teen buy things on their own instead of constantly hitting you up for cash.
 The card might also provide you with a nice teaching moment, where you explain that money doesn't grow on trees and a little restraint is a good idea.

-- Know what you're computer-savvy kid will also like?
+- Know what your computer-savvy kid will also like?
 Our Online Banking tools and Mobile App.
 These features come free with all of our checking accounts, and they're great ways to develop money management skills.
 With a few clicks, it will be easy for your teen to track how much each paycheck adds to their balance and how much each shopping trip with friends subtracts from it.

 - No teen is going to want the same kind of savings account as their kid brother or sister.
 Good news.
 We have a cool way to save that earns more than a regular account.
 Our Flex Savings Certificate has the advantage of a low opening deposit and lets teens add to it whenever they have at least 25 bucks to spare.
 And parents, remember our chat about college?
 It's right around the corner.
 You might supplement your education account with a 36-, 48-, or 60-month certificate that will mature right about you the time you drop your kid off at the dorm on that first day.